Best Things To Do in St. Petersburg

 - #2View all PhotosRead More

+The Church of the Savior on Spilled Blood is one of the main attractions in St. Petersburg, drawing crowds to its ornately decorated onion domes and the stunning mosaics housed within.
 Alexander III commissioned the construction of the church in 1883 as a tribute to his slain father, Alexander II, who was assassinated on this site by a group of revolutionaries.
 The church's name references this murder and much of the art inside has a martyrdom theme.

 - #3View all PhotosRead More